TobiasBg/WP-Table-Reloaded/readme.txt

 1. Include a table by adding the shortcode [table id=&lt;your-table's-id&gt; /] to your post, page or text widget.

-1. You might want to add styling features via your blog's theme's CSS file (probably style.css) or via the option in the "Plugin Options" screen, where you can enter your CSS directly.
+1. You might want to add styling features via the option in the "Plugin Options" screen, where you can enter your CSS directly.

 == Frequently Asked Questions ==